Installing Dojo

 directory and adds it to your shell profile.

-Install Dojo
+Install the Dojo toolchain

 In a new terminal window, run: